Basement Window Replacement Cost In Toronto

 When planning out your basement window costs and design, keep these in mind:

-Pick operable (opening) windows when you can.
+- Pick operable (opening) windows when you can.
 It allows for ventilation.
 Hopper and casement windows require the least space, as they don’t slide.
-Slider windows, single and double hung require a large window surface area because the two panels only allow for no more than one half of the window to be an opening at any given time.

-When factoring in all of the costs of basement replacement windows, make the most of what you already have, to keep costs down.
-Stick with current-sized openings for all windows in rooms like bathrooms, closets, and most common area windows.
-Build egress windows only when it makes sense like in the most visible areas, and any inhabitable bedrooms (rooms designed for long-term overnight sleeping)
+- Stick with current-sized openings for all windows in rooms like bathrooms, closets, and most common area windows.
+Build egress windows only when it makes sense, like in the most visible areas and any inhabitable bedrooms.

 ------------